 Many women in their 50s and 60s have undergone breast surgery with positive results.
 We do find many patients opt for surgery soon after having a family, once hormone levels have settled down.
 Whatever your stage in life, we encourage you to schedule a consultation with one of our surgeons to find the most appropriate treatment options to help you achieve your own individual goals.

 How can I speak to a Coppergate Clinic surgeon?

 Whether you’re looking for more advice on breast reduction surgery or want to discuss the wider options available to treat enlarged breasts, including liposuction and VASER liposuction, our team of surgeons are here to help.
-With complimentary consultations available with all Coppergate Clinic surgeons, you can be assured of the expert advice you deserve – all without charge or obligation.
+With consultations available with all Coppergate Clinic surgeons, you can be assured of the expert advice you deserve – all without obligation to proceed.
 Contact us today to find out more or book your consultation.